-Additionally, the landscape of regulatory enforcement plays a pivotal role in influencing contractor decisions regarding the employment of illegal foreign labour.
+The landscape of regulatory enforcement plays a pivotal role in influencing contractor decisions regarding the employment of illegal foreign labour.
 Lax regulatory oversight, as highlighted by Hamzah et al. (2020) and Jamalulil et al. (2022), provides a sense of impunity, emboldening contractors to engage in the hiring of undocumented labour with a perceived lower risk of facing penalties.
 Therefore, this observation implies a critical evaluation of regulatory frameworks, shedding light on the need for more stringent enforcement mechanisms to deter such exploitative practices.
 Moreover, the imposition of strict immigration policies introduces a different dimension to the employment dynamics.
-Salleh et al. (2014) highlighted that contractors may resort to hiring undocumented labour not only as a response to regulatory leniency but also due to the challenges in obtaining legal labour under stringent immigration regulations.
-Hence, this revealed a complex interplay between regulatory landscapes, immigration policies, and contractor strategies, in emphasizing the need for a holistic approach to understanding the drivers behind the employment of illegal foreign labourers in the construction industry (Fateh et al., 2022; Jamalulil et al., 2022).
+Salleh et al. (2014) highlight that contractors may resort to hiring undocumented labour not only as a response to regulatory leniency but also due to the challenges in obtaining legal labour under stringent immigration regulations.
+Hence, this reveals a complex interplay between regulatory landscapes, immigration policies and contractor strategies, emphasising the need for a holistic approach to understanding the drivers behind the employment of illegal foreign labourers in the construction industry (Fateh, Mohamed and Omar, 2022; Jamalulil et al., 2022).

-CONCLUSION AND RECOMMENDATIONS
+CONCLUSIONS AND RECOMMENDATIONS

-In conclusion, this research has investigated the complex factors influencing contractors to employ illegal foreign labour in the construction industry.
-The practice of hiring illegal foreign labours by contractors has persisted over time.
-Nevertheless, a thorough investigation conducted by searching through online databases revealed a dearth of direct studies focused on the factors influencing this practice.
-This gap can be attributed to factors such as unreported, unclear, and non-transparent data concerning illegal labours' information and statistics.
+This research investigated the complex factors influencing contractors to employ illegal foreign labour in the construction industry.
+The practice of contractors hiring illegal foreign labourers has persisted over time.
+Nevertheless, a thorough investigation by searching online databases revealed a dearth of direct studies on the factors influencing this practice.
+This gap can be attributed to unreported, unclear and non-transparent data concerning illegal labour information and statistics.
 Therefore, this study had to extrapolate insights from broader research on employing foreign labour in general.
-Thus, the identified factors were grouped into 5 main clusters namely; (1) Monetary and Economic Perspectives, (2) Project and Industrial Characteristics, (3) Social and Cultural perspectives, (4) Vulnerability and Exploitation and (5) Regulatory and Enforcement.
-Each identified factor stems from an extensive analysis of pertinent literature and can serve as a resource for future researchers.
+Thus, the identified factors were grouped into five main clusters, namely: (1) monetary and economic perspectives, (2) project and industrial characteristics, (3) social and cultural perspectives, (4) vulnerability and exploitation and (5) regulatory and enforcement.
+Each identified factor originated from an extensive analysis of pertinent literature and can serve as a resource for future researchers.
 Beyond this, the study offers a valuable perspective for contractors to grasp the genuine repercussions of engaging in the hiring of illegal foreign labour.
 Furthermore, it provides a platform for policymakers to refine and establish more effective regulations for the benefit of the nation.
 Ultimately, this study prompts future researchers to delve into identifying the most salient factors within this complex landscape.
 Overall, this research provides valuable insights into the complex web of influences behind the employment of illegal foreign labour, offering a foundation for addressing this issue in a comprehensive and informed manner.